PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 <a href="{{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.data.input_htseq }}" type="button" class="btn btn-info btn-lg btn-block" download><span class="glyphicon glyphicon-download-alt" aria-hidden="true"></span> Raw RNA-Seq (.zip)</a>

-We also provide a metadata file (tep_phenotypes.txt; tab-delimited) that contains the name (id) of each RNA-seq file and its corresponding class (Table 3).
+We also provide a tab-delimited metadata file (tep_phenotypes.txt) that contains the name (id) of each RNA-seq file and its corresponding class (Table 3).

 > This metadata file is something that would not be provided by a sequencing facility but would be simple to create in a text editor or Excel.